Esther Victoria Abraham

-Esther Victoria Abraham (30 December 1916 – 6 August 2006), better known by her stage name Pramila, was an Indian model, actress and first woman film producer in the Hindi film industry.
+Esther Victoria Abraham (30 December 1916 – 6 August 2006), better known by her stage name Pramila, was an Indian actress, model, and beauty pageant titleholder.
+She is the first woman film producer in the Hindi film industry.
 She is also well known for winning the first Miss India pageant in 1947.

 Personal life

 Pramila was born in 1916 in Calcutta (now Kolkata) to a Baghdadi Jewish family.
 She was the daughter of Reuben Abraham, a Jewish businessman from Kolkata, by his second wife Matilda Isaac, a Jewish lady from Karachi.
 Pramila had three older half-siblings from her father's first marriage to a certain Leah, and six (or five) siblings from her own parents' marriage.

 Pramila was married twice.
 At the age of seventeen, she married Maniklal Dangi, a Hindu Marwadi gentleman.
 The marriage lasted less than one year, but it produced a son.
 In 1939, aged 22, Pramila married again, becoming the second wife of her second husband.
 This was the small-time actor Syed Hasan Ali Zaidi, a practicing Shia Muslim whose stage name was "Kumar."
 Among Zaidi's more noticeable roles was that of the sculptor in Mughal-e-Azam.
 Pramila had to abandon Judaism and convert to Islam in order to marry Zaidi, and this happened when anti-semitism was at its height in Europe.
 Pramila and Zaidi had four children together.
 In 1963, shortly after the release of Mughal-i-Azam, Zaidi chose to leave Pramila and her children and move to Pakistan.
 Pramila remained in India, where she acted in some more films, and also produced a few films.

 Pramila's youngest son, Haidar Ali, has pursued a career in films and television.
 He acted in the TV serial Nukkad and more recently, the song Khwaja Mere Khwaja in the film Jodhaa Akbar (2008) was picturized with him playing the main singer.
 Pramila's daughter Naqi Jahan was crowned Eve's Weekly Miss India in 1967, making them the only mother-daughter pair to have won the Miss India title.
 Naqi Jehan also represented India at the Queen of the Pacific Quest beauty pageant in Australia.

 Esther Victoria Abraham, better known as Pramila, died on 6 August 2006 aged nearly 90.